Televisions

 The Ambilight expands

-The Ambilight mentioned at the beginning also has a game mode with particularly effective light changes.
+The Ambilight mentioned at the begiing also has a game mode with particularly effective light changes.
 120 LEDs are responsible for the play of light in the rear panel, in one row each on the right, left, top and bottom.
-The control is in 64 zones and thus finer than in earlier versions – and much more precise than in all Ambilight replica attempts.
+The control is in 64 zones and thus finer than in earlier versions - and much more precise than in all Ambilight replica attempts.
 As in the other modes for films and music, the intensity can be adjusted; alternatively, discreet continuous light is possible.
 The other way round, the Ambilight can do much more: with coupled Philips Hue lamps, it literally outgrows itself.
 If required, it can also be used as an alarm clock, with the TV displaying the weather forecast at the set time.
-Or it serves as a beautiful decorative light – with the screen switched off or with the “Aurora” or “Dawn” app and decorative screen savers.
+Or it serves as a beautiful decorative light - with the screen switched off or with the "Aurora" or "Dawn" app and decorative screen savers.

 Conclusion